jdeluyck/kcoreorg-website/_pages/about-kcore-org.md

 Back in 2003 I wrote a custom <a href="https://en.wikipedia.org/wiki/Content_management_system" target="_blank">CMS </a>for this site - with the high hopes of one day distributing this CMS to a wider public.
 That day never came, life happened, and updating content was a _royal pain_.
 Not much moved on the site, but a blog was born next to it, on which I published my ramblings.

-I decided to merge this the (old) content of the site into the blog, and put t as my main page.
+I decided to merge this the (old) content of the site into the blog, and put it as my main page.
 It made much more sense in the long run - easier to maintain, easier to update.

 As a final move, I moved the blog from WordPress to a Jekyll generated static site - I was getting tired of having to update WordPress continuously.